squarism/squarism.github.io/_posts/2011-04-01-how-to-write-a-ruby-rails-3-rest-api.markdown

 Crud is Create, Read, Update, Delete.
 I'll walk through each verb with curl first.

 ##### Create
 This will create a new employee using curl.
-Create a new file called new.xml:
+Create a new file called `new.xml`:
 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>
 <employee>